silverbulletmd/silverbullet/docs/Install/Docker.md

 Instructions:
 * Replace the password defined in `SB_USER` with something sensible such as `admin:b3stp4ssword3vah`
-* This volume uses the `./space` directory (will be auto-created if it doesn’t already exist) in the same directory as the `compose.yml` file as the place where SB will keep its space.
-You may replace this with whatever location you keep your notes.
+* This volume uses the `./data` directory (will be auto-created if it doesn’t already exist) in the same directory as the `compose.yml` file as the place where SB will keep its data.
 ```yaml
 services:
   silverbullet: